sandy9999/pctf_20/Forensics and Steg/Up can be Down/writeup.md

 30            0x1E            TIFF image data, big-endian, offset of first image directory: 8

 ```
-so it has hidden data but is nothing extracted so we do `steghide`
+So it has hidden data but nothing is extracted so we do `steghide`
 And we get-

 ```bash